top of page

 The staff will work with families to determine if Chautauqua Adult Day Programs are covered in their insurance policy.

-Are you affiliated with religious groups?
+Is C.A.D.S are affiliated with religious groups?

-Although some of the sites are located in local churches, Chautauqua Adult Day Services is non-sectarian and is not affiliated with any religion.
+Chautauqua Adult Day Services is non-sectarian and is not affiliated with any religion.

 Is my information confidential?